OmniSharp/omnisharp-vim/README.md

 #OmniSharp

-OmniSharp is an omnicomplete (intellisense) plugin for C# to use with Vim.
+OmniSharp is a plugin for Vim to provide IDE like abilities for C#.
+It currently supports omnicomplete(intellisense), go to definition, and go to implementation.

 Code documentation is displayed in the scratch window.